 The preventive measures

-on the areas you visit and the length of time you
+depend on the areas you visit and the length of time you

 stay.
-You should observe the precautions listed in
+You should observe the precautions listed in this

-in highly developed areas of Japan, Hong Kong,
+highly developed areas of Israel, you should

-while traveling in the United States.
+apply while traveling in the United States.

-diarrhea, the number one illness in
+diarrhea, the number one illness in travelers,

-parasites, which can contaminate food or water.
+can contaminate food or water.
+Infections may cause

-Infections may cause diarrhea and vomiting (E. coli,
+diarrhea and vomiting (E. coli, Salmonella,

 and parasites), fever (typhoid